 So, yeah.
 Even when you're working in b2b, it's best to focus on a multi-platform strategy.

 If you have organic social media, add paid social.
 Add a sponsorship for a blog or set up one yourself.
 Add print or outdoor or just be at events.
-A multi-faceted approach proves to work best time and time again.
+A multiple channels approach proves to work best time and time again.

 Whenever in doubt, focus on what you value and undervalue.
 And mind to pay attention to the opportunities these channels provide.

 Let's be clear, there is no one-size-fits-all distribution marketing channel.
 But when you think of all the boxes and start thinking outside of them (and realize how wonderfully they can work together), you can create a synergy through those channels and in between them to get what you and your client desire… and more of it.
 So once again, do not use most common distribution channel.
 Instead use multi-channel marketing strategy!